Modified citrus pectin (MCP) is an alternative therapy. There is not enough scientific evidence to say that pectin can treat cancer.

-One study in humans tested modified citrus pectin (MCP).
+Another study in humans tested MCP.
 This was a small pilot study looking at the effect of MCP on prostate specific antigen (PSA).

 The study looked at the time it took for PSA levels to double in men with prostate cancer who had not responded to treatment at all, or whose cancer had begun to grow again after treatment.